GloserPunas/FindingGranny/README.md

 #HOW TO PLAY:

 - Use button UP, RIGHT, LEFT and DOWN to move the cat.
-- Use LEFT MOUSE to pick up items and to use.
+- Use ENTER to pick up items and use.

 #REQUIRED:
 - CodeBlock